top of page

 marginal-net-discount-rates.jpg

 The figure reports the marginal net discount rates obtained from our model using a stippled black line.
 The y-axis corresponds to the marginal rate that homeowners use to discount energy savings obtained from a unit improvement in the sustainability rating of a dwelling with an initial rating corresponding to the x-axis.
 The aggregate marginal discount rate associated with a dwelling rated 40 is 6.97%, decreasing monotonically to 3.79% for a dwelling rated 80.
 The preference heterogeneity shows that homeowners pay an excess premium for greener dwellings.
-We term this difference as the green premium, which can be interpreted as the utility that homeowners derive from dwelling sustainability.
+I term this difference the green premium, which can be interpreted as the utility that homeowners derive from dwelling sustainability.

 Conferences

-• Society of Finance Studies (SFS) Cavalcade (upcoming)
+• Society of Finance Studies (SFS) Cavalcade

 • ESG Conference at Cornell SC Johnson College of Business